-On view in The Lab from May 21-26, 2015, will be student artwork from the Drawing Connections program, which pairs practicing artists with teachers in Lower Manhattan public schools to develop projects that relate classroom curricula to exhibitions at The Drawing Center.
-Now in its eleventh year, Drawing Out features artwork by approximately 100 students from four classes in the participating schools of: P.S.
+On view in The Lab from June 9–12, 2016, will be student artwork from the Drawing Connections program, which pairs practicing artists with teachers in Lower Manhattan public schools to develop projects that relate classroom curricula to exhibitions at The Drawing Center.
+Now in its twelfth year, Drawing Out features artwork by approximately 100 students from four classes in the participating schools of: P.S.
 42 Benjamin Altman School, P.S.
 130 Hernando Desoto School, Chelsea Career and Technical Education High School, and Broome Street Academy.

 At P.S.
 42 Benjamin Altman School, third-grade students in Marie DiSilvestro’s class worked with teaching artist Maria Hupfield.
 The exhibition Richard Pousette – Dart: 1930s, presented his early drawings, directly-carved sculptures and other works on paper reflecting the artist’s concerns with 3-dimensional space, volume, and figural orientation in his studies of mythology, animals, and the body in motion through dance and sports.
 Learning from Pousette-Dart’s examples, students engaged their in-class curriculum on early Mesoamerican, particularly Mexican cultures, by making abstract geometric drawings of a chosen spiritual totem or animal using oil pastel and watercolor.
 From this activity reflecting Pousette-Dart’s approach in his own early art works, students were able to relate themselves to Mexican culture to think about how different perceptions are connected across time and cultures.